sparkflows/sparkflows-docs/docs/user-guide/user-guide/scheduling/scheduling-workflows.rst

 The workflows page displays the list of various workflows.

-Under ``Action`` column, there is an icon to schedule any given workflow.
+Under the ``Action`` column, there is an icon to schedule any given workflow.

 Clicking on the icon takes you to a page for creating new schedules for the workflow.
 Clicking on Schedule New Job for Workflow opens the dialog for creating a new schedule.